jovandeginste/spark-personal-assistant/README.md

 prototype.
 But then the come all those details...

 Spark is a personal AI assistant.
 You store information about important (future) events in a local database.
 Spark sends this information to an AI API and compiles a summary of the events for you.

-The following summaries are currently supported:
+The following summaries are currently pre-defined:

 - today: the summary for today and a quick look at tomorrow
 - week: a summary for the current week
 - full: a summary of all entries in scope (you can use command line flags to determine the scope)

+You can also start a conversation with Spark, to ask it questions about your events.

 Spark currently supports Google Gemini and OpenAI ChatGPT.
+Ollama support is available, but I can't test this with my hardware...

 ## Installation